Deploying a Conferencing Node using a generic VM template and configuration file

-Enter the hostname and domain to be assigned to this Conferencing Node.
+Enter the hostname and domain to assign to this Conferencing Node.
 Each Conferencing Node and Management Node must have a unique hostname.

 The Hostname and Domain together make up the Conferencing Node's DNS name or FQDN.
 We recommend that you assign valid DNS names to all your Conferencing Nodes.
 For more information, see Assigning hostnames and FQDNs.